KatherineMichel/portfolio/doc/what-i-am-paying-attention-to-in-2024.md

 I had the pleasure of eating lunch with Sarah Drasner at GitHub Universe 2019, then got to know her on Twitter over the years.
 She produces outstanding work, and I know this book will be no exception.
 * [Engineering Management for the Rest of Us](https://www.amazon.com/Engineering-Management-Rest-Sarah-Drasner-ebook/dp/B0BGYVDX35)

-An intriguing subject from Tania Reilly, the creator of the famous "Being Glue" talk.
+An intriguing subject from Tanya Reilly, the creator of the famous "Being Glue" talk.
 * [The Staff Engineer's Path](https://www.oreilly.com/library/view/the-staff-engineers/9781098118723/)

 Although the Pragmatic Engineer Newsletter has not been around long, it has attracted a large following.
 The newsletter author wrote this book.
 I am intrigued.